| Researchers awarded $19 million Monday, June 2, 2003University of Alberta ExpressNews

 wish, and you could even choose a totally different application of

+the money."
 The U of A Department of Chemistry cleaned up in the awards this

 year, with a number of its members receiving large grants.
 In addition